directus/directus/docs/configuration/flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-This Operation starts another Data Flow.
+This Operation starts another Flow.
 It should be used in combination with the [Another Flow](/configuration/triggers/#another-flow) Trigger.

 ### Options